sparlos/MIDI-Particles/README.md

 -  Particle color type (solid or gradient across the keyboard), particle min & max size (more options for particles coming eventually)

--  Customizable keyboard shortcuts for toggling the background video, as well as entering "transform" mode (allows you to edit keyboard size while in perform mode)
+-  Customizable keyboard shortcuts for toggling the background video, moving backwards and forwards in the video, and entering "transform" mode (allows you to edit keyboard size while in perform mode)

 -  Enabling/disabling of MIDI devices